ehmicky/spyd/docs/algorithm.md

 ## Runtime optimization

 _Problem_: Due to runtime optimization, the more a task is run, the faster is gets.
-Which means longer runs result in faster times.
+Which means longer runs result in faster results.

 _Solution_: The run is split into consecutive processes with the same duration.
 As a task gets faster or as a run gets longer, more processes are spawned but